aws-iot-builder-tools/iot-provisioning-secretfree/README.md

 issuer is AWS IoT Core instead of ACM PCA.
 In the former case, the constraint is the certificate can not be deployed to regions globally.

-## Staging

-In the staging process, private keys are loaded to S3, and correlating pointers and MCU IDs are recorded to DynamoDB.

-## Processing

-In this section, the diagram for normal runtime processing for certificate generation and provisioning is explained.

 # System Implementation and Deployment